MAgNET: A Graph U-Net Architecture for Mesh-Based Simulations: Conclusion and future directions

 In this work we proposed MAgNET, a novel framework for efficient supervised learning on graph-structured data using geometric deep learning.
 The framework comprises two neural network operations: MAg and graph pooling/unpooling layers, which together form a graph U-Net architecture capable of learning on large-dimension inputs/outputs.
 Notably, the MAgNET framework is not restricted to any particular input$\to$output relationship or any specific mesh- or discretization scheme, making it superior to existing convolutional neural network architectures.
 MAgNET allows for arbitrary non-grid inputs/outputs, meaning it can handle arbitrary meshes and support complex geometries and local mesh refinements, making it suitable for a wide range of engineering applications.

 We demonstrated and studied the capabilities of MAgNET in capturing nonlinear relationships in data.
+In particular, we showed that MAgNET can serve as an efficient surrogate framework for non-linear FEM simulations.
 For this purpose, we conducted quantitative cross-validation of predictions made by MAgNET and the well-known convolutional U-Net architecture, both of which have been verified against the ground-truth results obtained with FEM.
-The benchmarks have proved that MAgNET has similar predictive capabilities as CNN U-Net for structured meshes, and it can also be extended to arbitrary meshes while preserving similar accuracy of predictions.
+The benchmarks have proven that MAgNET has similar predictive capabilities as CNN U-Net for structured meshes, and it can also be extended to arbitrary meshes while preserving similar accuracy of predictions.